torvalds/linux/Documentation/sound/alsa-configuration.rst

 SB Live! then you need to enable "Sequencer support" (``CONFIG_SND_SEQUENCER``).

-To make ALSA debug messages more verbose, enable the "Verbose printk" and "Debug" options.
-To check for memory leaks, turn on "Debug memory" too.
-"Debug detection" will add checks for the detection of cards.
+To make ALSA de messages more verbose, enable the "Verbose printk" and "De" options.
+To check for memory leaks, turn on "De memory" too.
+"De detection" will add checks for the detection of cards.

 Please note that all the ALSA ISA drivers support the Linux isapnp API (if the card supports ISA PnP).
 You don't need to configure the cards